 Your tools for CRO can be categorized into 3 different categories.

-- Web analytics tools: these tools help you understand what’s going on in your website, they give you information about your visitors and a better understanding how things are running
+- Web analytics tools: these tools help you understand what’s going on on your website, they give you information about your visitors and a better understanding of how things are running

 - User behavior tools: these types of tools allow you to see how users interact with your website